CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 Please see the Frackin' Universe [**git**](https://github.com/sayterdarkwynd/FrackinUniverse) for more information.

 ## Disclaimer
-**This project is not affiliated with nor officially endorsed by Frackin' Universe or the Protogen Race Mod.**\
+**This project is not affiliated with nor officially endorsed by Frackin' Universe or the Protogen Race Mod.**
 Do not contact them demanding support, they have nothing to do with this.

+This project was put together mostly on a whim, please keep that in mind.